-a) Provide clinical support services to clinicians who provide direct patient care; or
+- a) Provide clinical support services to clinicians who provide direct patient care; or

-- b) Provide direct patient care; or - c) Provide public health services.
+- b) Provide direct patient care; or

+- c) Provide public health services.

-These positions can be supervised or non supervised depending on the level of skill, education and qualification.
+These positions can be supervised or non-supervised depending on the level of skill, education and qualification.

-1.2.3 Health Assistant (salary scales 5.7)
+1.2.3 Health Assistant

-A Health Assistant works under the direction and supervision of an Allied Health, Public Health, Technical/Scientific professional or Dentist.
+A Health Assistant works under the direction and supervision of an Allied Health, Public Health, Technical/Scientific professional, or Dentist.

-1.2.4 Allied Health (salary scales 5.2)
+1.2.4 Allied Health

 The Allied Health professions each have a distinct, specialised body of knowledge and skills, and actively work with people accessing health and disability services across a range of settings.
-In their practice, allied health professionals provide services and engage in activities that may include: prevention, assessment/evaluation, identification/diagnosis, treatment, rehabilitation/habilitation, promotion of health and wellbeing, education, research and health services management.
+In their practice, allied health professionals provide services and engage in activities that may include prevention, assessment/evaluation, identification/diagnosis, treatment, rehabilitation/habilitation, promotion of health and wellbeing, education, research and health services management.